Entiat Interagency Hotshot Crew

 Applications for Entiat IHC crew member positions are accepted beginning in January of each year.
 The formal announcement explains the hiring process and contains all the information needed to apply for a crew member position with the Entiat IHC.
 Applications without all of the required information may not be considered.
 It is strongly suggested that a copy of each application (and a cover letter explaining the suitability of the applicant to work for the Entiat IHC) be sent to the Entiat IHC for perusal by the crew Superintendent.

-Official announcements and information can be found here: usajobs.gov
+Official applications, announcements and information can be found here: usajobs.gov

 Nondiscrimination Notice: The USDA Forest Service and the Entiat Hotshots consider applicants without discrimination for any nonmerit reason such as race, color, religion, sex, national origin, politics, marital status, physical handicap, age, or membership or nonmembership in an employee organization.